JohnScarrow/JohnScarrow/README.md

 -->

-# Hi, I'm John Scarrow 👋
+# Hi, I'm John A Scarrow 👋
 Innovative developer exploring AI-driven workflows, cloud infrastructure, and full-stack projects.
 Passionate about building scalable solutions, experimenting with autonomous systems, and leveraging modern tools like React, Express, and AWS.